RetroGamer74/SuperLanPlay_Linux/README.md

 # Command line Release

 If you just want to run this as command line do the same steps in the GUI Release.
-When you reach the LAST STEPS title do this:
+When you reach the LAST STEPS title do this instead:

 ```
 cd /home/$USER/SLP/superlanplay_Data/Resources